meta4creations/ditty-news-ticker/readme.txt

 == Changelog ==

 = 3.1.15 =
-* Code change in export.php for PHP 5.6
 * Fixed item resize issue in editor when child panel is open

 = 3.1.14 =